dqops/dqo/docs/checks/column/text/text-min-length.md

 ---
-title: text min length data quality checks
+title: Text min length data quality checks, SQL examples
 ---
-# text min length data quality checks
+# Text min length data quality checks, SQL examples

 This check finds the length of the shortest text in a column.
 DQOps validates the shortest length using a range rule.
  DQOps raises an issue when the minimum text length is outside a range of accepted values.